-War may also reduce the supply of labor as the takes, either voluntarily or through conscription, mobilizes much of the available manpower for military duty.
-This reduction may be short term if the war is short and casualties light or long term in the case of heavy casualties.
+War may also reduce the supply of labor as the government, either voluntarily or through conscription, mobilizes much of the available manpower for military duty.
+This reduction may be short term if the war is short and casualties light or long term in the case of a long war and/or heavy casualties.

 While not common today, plagues, such as the Black Plague during the Middle Ages, have resulted in a big reduction in the supply of labor causing wages to rise.

 The supply of other critical resources such as oil or food can also be reduced due to war, natural disasters or the formation of cartels (think OPEC) can cause a reduction in the supply of and the increase in prices of these resources to occur.

 Oil is especially critical in today’s world as it is a main energy source used in all phases of production.
 As the price of oil increases, producers throughout the supply chain find themselves paying more for both oil for energy as well as more for other inputs that consumed energy in their production.